-Our focus is strongly academic and focuses on traditional subjects.
-We expect students to commit to twenty hours per week of additional study outside of their lessons, and we have a dedicated Library and study centre in order for you to be able to do this.
+We expect students to commit to twenty hours per week of additional study outside of their lessons, and we have a dedicated Library and Study Centre in order for you to be able to do this.

-Students at Maria Fidelis are expected to undertake a minimum of two hours per week community service.
-The Sixth Form team help students to organise this, and it takes the form of being teaching assistants and mentors to the younger students, organising charity events, co-ordinating interhouse competitions, and volunteering.
+Sixth Formers at Maria Fidelis are expected to get involved with the school and local community, both to have a positive impact on others and to develop their own skills.
+The Sixth Form team organises opportunities for students to be teaching assistants and mentors to the younger students, organise charity events, co-ordinate interhouse competitions, and volunteer with local charities.
 As a school, we aim to educate the whole person.

-We also offer a range of extracurricular activities, both

-in-house and through our partnerships with external providers, universities and charities.
-These include Deloitte, UCL, KCL, Urban Partners, Grant Thornton and Eurostar, to name but a few.
+We also offer a range of extracurricular activities, both in-house and through our partnerships with external providers, universities and charities.
+These include Deloitte, Urban Partners and Eurostar, to name but a few.